I think you’ll agree with me when I say…

 This is relative to all the keywords across Google for the location and Search Network targeting that you’ve selected.

 You can check and see a more detailed competition analysis.

-You simple click on the key word you want to see the analysis for then a new page will be opened.
+You simply click on the keyword you want to see the analysis for then a new page will be opened.

 You’ll be able to see.

 - Search Result Title and URL,

 You can see each domain that’s ranking for the keyword you’re thinking of targeting and you can see the metrics that will help you see how to rank better than them.